buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 **Cast a Spell***: usually 2 Actions are needed.
 The number of necessary Actions is indicated in the spell description.
 In the Magic chapter, the rules (page ) for casting multiple spells in a round are specified.

 **Exchange a dialogue with someone***: A dialogue can be just a few seconds or minutes.
-The Narrator will evaluate how long it lasts.
+The Game Master will evaluate how long it lasts.

 **Exchange a few lines with someone***: As long as they are truly few lines or a glance, it doesn' \*\*t consume Actions; if it becomes more articulated, then it uses Actions.
 The goal is not to interrupt the flow of Actions with a dense dialogue but still allow interaction between characters.

 **Perform a skill check***: if they use a fraction of the round they cost 1 Action, otherwise 2 or more.
 Check the Examples of Skill Checks for the reported costs.

 A **Reaction (R)** Action  can be freely executed even outside your own round.
 This Action is usually due to Abilities or particular situations.
 Unless otherwise indicated, a Reaction Action happens immediately after the cause that triggers it.

 An **Immediate (Imm.)** Action  can be freely executed in your own round, before or after your Action.
 An Immediate Action is usually granted by particular Abilities.

 It is possible, if not specifically described in the Ability, to execute only one Immediate Action and one Reaction Action per round.